GoogleContainerTools/kpt-functions-catalog/examples/validators/gatekeeper-validate/warning-only/README.md

 $ cat results/results-0.yaml
 items:
 - message: |-
-    The following banned keys are being used in the config map: {"private_key"}
+    The following banned keys are being used in the ConfigMap map: {"private_key"}
     violatedConstraint: no-secrets-in-configmap
   severity: warning
   resourceRef: